Taiwan was called Formosa which translates to “beautiful island” by Portuguese during the Discovery Period because of the amazing natural scenery.

-Another 10 must-go places in Taiwan is one of indigenous tribes.
-(If you have time, you are more welcome to visit more)
+Another 10 must-go places in Taiwan is one of the indigenous tribes.
+If you have time, you are more welcome to visit more.

 However, if you are short on time to travel to the offshore islands and thinking about visiting the tribes in Taiwan, this might be a good option for you.